w3c/mathml/docs/accessibility.md

 The markup form that has been proposed for semantic markup extends Presentation MathML with a math `subject` attribute to carry the semantic context, a `notation` attribute to indicate where the operator/operands are, and a `meaning` attribute on the operator to give a meaning to the operation.
 `aria-label` can be used to force the words to speak.

-A few examples to give some idea about how these can be used:
+A few fully marked up examples to give some idea about how these can be used:
+{::nomarkdown}
 <table>
     <tr>
         <td>Open Interval $(0, \pi)$</td>
         <td>
             <details markdown="1">
                 <summary>MathML for open interval</summary>
+{:/nomarkdown}
 ```
 <mrow notation="fenced" meaning="open-interval">
     <mo>(</mo>